brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 end
 ```

-Just by doing this we already have a complete tree.
+Just by doing this we already have a complete binary tree.
 The problem is that it violates the heap property.
-We need to make sure it is in the right place of the tree,
+We need to make sure the node is in the right place of the tree,
-meaning it is greater than its children, and smaller than its parent.
+meaning that it is greater than its children, and smaller than its parent.
 This operation of putting a node in its place has many names, the most common being `bubble up` or
 `heapify up`.
 So let's implement it:

 ```ruby